apache/pulsar/site2/docs/administration-zk-bk.md

 To deploy a Pulsar instance, you need to stand up one local ZooKeeper cluster *per Pulsar cluster*.

-To begin, add all ZooKeeper servers to the quorum configuration specified in the [`conf/zookeeper.conf`](reference-configuration.md#zookeeper) file.
+To begin, add all ZooKeeper servers to the quorum configuration specified in the [`conf/zookeeper.conf`](https://pulsar.apache.org/reference/#/config/reference-configuration-zookeeper) file.
 Add a `server.N` line for each node in the cluster to the configuration, where `N` is the number of the ZooKeeper node.
-The following is an example of a three-node cluster:
+The following is an example for a three-node cluster:

 ```properties
 server.1=zk1.us-west.example.com:2888:3888